housingbayarea/bloom/sites/public/page_content/AdditionalResources.md

 Call [510-371-0447](tel:+1-510-371-0447)

 Walk in at 3311 Pacific Ave.
-Drop-in hours: 8am-12pm, Wed and Thur
+Drop-in hours: 8am-12pm, Wednesday and Thursday

 Livermore